Albany Co. Sheriff receiving calls for active shooter preparedness training

-ALBANY CO.
-N.Y.
-(News10)-Mass shootings across our country have people looking for ways to protect themselves in the event of an active shooter situation.
+ALBANY COUNTY, N.Y.
+(NEWS10) — Mass shootings across the country have people looking for ways to protect themselves in the event of an active shooter situation.
 Albany County Sheriff Craig Apple says his office offers training and advice.

 He says organizations, businesses and schools can sign up for safety assessments and special training offered through his office’s Civilian Response to Active Shooter Events program, otherwise